There was a palpable energy when I stepped off the plane. No one else in the airport could feel it.

 4) Re-Rack Your Fresh Start

 Always be looking for new opportunities for a fresh start.
-If you’ve fallen off the wagon, simply choose a new fresh start date and commit to it.
+If you’ve fallen off the wagon, choose a new start date and commit to it.

-If you’re struggling for impactful date in which to re-rack your fresh start, here is a useful list of dates: The 86 Best Days of the Year to Get a Fresh Start, According to 700 Scientific Papers.
+If you’re struggling for an impactful date to re-rack your fresh start, here is a helpful list of dates: The 86 Best Days of the Year to Get a Fresh Start, According to 700 Scientific Papers.

 5) Buy a Physical Calendar

-A physical calendar also allows you to use the insanely simple, but also highly useful, chain method of habit formation³.
+A physical calendar also allows you to use the insanely simple but beneficial chain method of habit formation³.

 The Rub

-My fresh start involved a major life change.
+My fresh start involved a significant life change.

 It was necessary to reignite my creative fire.
-And even though I didn’t realize it at the time, I’d actually stacked several elements of Fresh Start Effect on top of each other in the process.
+And even though I didn’t realize it then, I’d stacked several elements of the Fresh Start Effect on top of each other in the process.

-The challenge, and drawback to the Fresh Start Effect is waning enthusiasm.
-If your new habits begin to fade, remember that the Fresh Start Effect is a simple mind hack you implement at any time.
+The challenge and drawback to the Fresh Start Effect is waning enthusiasm.
+If your new habits begin to fade, remember that the Fresh Start Effect is a simple mind hack you implement anytime.

 It is natural to fall back into bad habits.
 Instead of feeling disappointed or sorry for yourself, recognize and interrupt.